 USWC (uncacheable, speculative write combining) is a new cache technology for the video memory of the processor.
 It can greatly improve the display speed by caching the display data.
-You must leave this on the default setting of UC (uncacheable) if your display card cannot support this feature, otherwise your system may not boot.
+You must leave this on the default setting of UC (uncacheable) if your display card cannot support this feature, otherwise your display may not show properly.